 Sydney Lea, a former Pulitzer finalist, founded and for thirteen years edited New England Review.
-Here (forthcoming from Four Way Books in September 2019) is his thirteenth poetry collection and his twentieth book.
+Here (Four Way Books, September 2019) is his thirteenth poetry collection and his twentieth book.
 He will soon publish The Music of What Happens: Lyric and Everyday Life, his collected newspaper columns from his years (2011-15) as Vermont Poet Laureate.
 His collaborative book of essays with former Delaware laureate Fleda Brown, Growing Old in Poetry: Two Poets, Two Lives, appeared in 2018.
 He has been active in literacy efforts and conservation, especially in Maine, where the land trust he chaired until 2018 conserved nearly 400,000 acres of working forest.